England: Media

 The BBC, founded in 1922, is the UK's publicly funded radio, television and Internet broadcasting corporation, and is the oldest and largest broadcaster in the world.
 It operates numerous television and radio stations in the UK and abroad and its domestic services are funded by the television licence.
 The BBC World Service is an international broadcaster owned and operated by the BBC.
 It is the world's largest of any kind.
 It broadcasts radio news, speech and discussions in more than 40 languages.

 London dominates the media sector in England: national newspapers and television and radio are largely based there, although Manchester is also a significant national media centre.
 The UK publishing sector, including books, directories and databases, journals, magazines and business media, newspapers and news agencies, has a combined turnover of around £20 billion and employs around 167,000 people.
-National newspapers produced in England include The Times, The Guardian and the Financial Times.
+National newspapers produced in England include The Times, The Guardian, The Daily Telegraph, and the Financial Times.

 Magazines and journals published in England that have achieved worldwide circulation include Nature, New Scientist, The Spectator, Prospect, NME and The Economist.
-The Secretary of State for Digital, Culture, Media and Sport has overall responsibility over media and broadcasting in England.
+The Secretary of State for Culture, Media and Sport has overall responsibility over media and broadcasting in England.